 AMQP is a non-trivial protocol which its creators claim to be over-engineered.
 These additional guarantees are made at the expense of major complexity and performance trade-offs.
 Fundamentally, clients are more difficult to implement and use.

 Since they're message brokers, ActiveMQ and RabbitMQ are additional moving parts that need to be managed in your distributed system, which brings deployment and maintenance costs.
 The same is true for the remaining message queues being discussed.

-Gnatsd is a pure Go implementation of the NATS messaging system.
+NATS (gnatsd) is a pure Go implementation of the ruby-nats messaging system.
 NATS is distributed messaging rethought to be less enterprisey and more lightweight (this is in direct contrast to systems like ActiveMQ, RabbitMQ, and others).
 Apcera's Derek Collison, the library's author and former TIBCO architect, describes NATS as "more like a nervous system" than an enterprise message queue.
 It doesn't do persistence or message transactions, but it's fast and easy to use.
 Clustering is supported so it can be built on top of with high availability and failover in mind, and clients can be sharded.
-Unfortunately, TLS and SSL are not yet supported in gnatsd (they are in the Ruby NATS) but on the roadmap.
+Unfortunately, TLS and SSL are not yet supported in NATS (they are in the ruby-nats) but on the roadmap.

-As we observed earlier, gnatsd performs far better than the original Ruby implementation of NATS.
-Clients can be used interchangeably with NATS and gnatsd.
+As we observed earlier, NATS performs far better than the original Ruby implementation.
+Clients can be used interchangeably with NATS and ruby-nats.